-Simulation of the riverine carbon discharge rate at large spatial scale is even a bigger challenge 608 than simulating sediment discharge, as the riverine carbon discharge is controlled by many 609 factors, such as upland topsoil SOC concentrations, soil erosion rate, transport and deposition 610 611 rate of clay fraction in river channel and on floodplain, and the decomposition of POC in transit and in aquatic sediments.
-As described above, the simulated water discharge rate, bankfull flow 612 613 and sediment discharge rate are overall comparable to observation (Figs. $\frac{23}{3}$ and $\frac{34}{3}$ ).
-The 614 simulated total SOC stock in the top 0-30 cm soil layer in Europe of 107 Pg C is close to the 615 value extracted from the HWSD database (106 Pg C), but significantly lower than the values 616 extracted from some other databases, such as the GSDE (249 Pg C), SoilGrids (202 Pg C), 617 S2017 (148 Pg C) and landGIS (226 Pg C) (Fig. S8a); S7a).
-We noticed that the SOC stocks extracted from these observation-based soil databases show considerable difference (vary from 618 106 to 249 Pg C), as they have been produced using different clusters of site-level SOC 619 620 measurements and different interpolation methods to produce global gridded SOC stocks from the site-level measurements (Shangguan et al., 2014; Hengl et al., 2014; Sanderman et al., 2017).
-621 Distribution of the simulated SOC stock along the latitude gradients (30° N - 75° N) are overall 622 623 comparable to those extracted from the HWSD and S2017 databases (Fig. \$8\$7).
-But even compared to these two databases, our model still underestimated the SOC stock in southern 624 Europe $(30^\circ \text{ N} - 41^\circ \text{ N})$ .
-625 Comparison of the simulated concentrations of riverine organic carbon and the observations 626 obtained from the GLORICH database (Hartmann et al., 2019) indicates that our model can 627 628 basically capture the TOC and DOC concentrations in European rivers (Figs 4-5, \$96, \$8 and S10S9).
-The simulation results explain 34% and 32% of the inter-site variation of the observed 629 630 TOC and DOC concentrations, respectively (Fig. 45).
-For major European rivers, such as the 631 Rhine, Elbe, Danube, Spree and Weser, the simulated long-term average TOC and DOC 632 concentrations are overall close to the observations (Figs. $\frac{5}{5}$ , $\frac{596}{58}$ and $\frac{51059}{59}$ ).
-But for the 633 Rhone river in southern France, the DOC concentrations have been systematically overestimated 634 by more than 50% (Figs. 56 and S10mS9m).
-In addition, both simulated and observed TOC and
+Simulation of the riverine carbon discharge rate at large spatial scale is even a bigger challenge 573 than simulating sediment discharge, as the riverine carbon discharge is controlled by many 574 factors, such as upland topsoil SOC concentrations, soil erosion rate, transport and deposition 575 576 rate of clay fraction in river channel and on floodplain, and the decomposition of POC in transit and in aquatic sediments.
+As described above, the simulated water discharge rate, bankfull flow 577 and sediment discharge rate are overall comparable to observation (Figs. 2 and 3).
+The simulated 578 total SOC stock in the top 0-30 cm soil layer in Europe of 107 Pg C is close to the value 579 extracted from the HWSD database (106 Pg C), but significantly lower than the values extracted 580 from some other databases, such as the GSDE (249 Pg C), SoilGrids (202 Pg C), S2017 (148 Pg 581 C) and landGIS (226 Pg C) (Fig. S8a).
+Distribution of the simulated SOC stock along the latitude 582 gradients ( $30^{\circ}$ N - $75^{\circ}$ N) are overall comparable to those extracted from the HWSD and S2017 583 databases (Fig. S8).
+But even compared to these two databases, our model still underestimated the SOC stock in southern Europe $(30^{\circ} \text{ N} - 41^{\circ} \text{ N})$ .

-DOC concentrations show drastic temporal (both seasonal and interannual) variations (Figs 4, S95, S8 and S10S9).
-Our model seems to have overestimated the temporal variation of TOC and especially DOC concentrations (Figs. S9S8 and S10S9).
-Nonetheless, the simulated temporal variation of TOC and DOC discharge rates are overall comparable to the observation (Figs. S11S10 and S12S11), as our model can well capture the magnitude and temporal variation of riverine water discharge rates.
+Comparison of the simulated concentrations of riverine organic carbon and the observations 586 obtained from the GLORICH database (Hartmann et al., 2019) indicates that our model can 587 basically capture the TOC and DOC concentrations in European rivers (Figs 4, 5, S9 and S10).
+588 The simulation results explain 34% and 32% of the inter-site variation of the observed TOC and 589 DOC concentrations, respectively (Fig. 4).
+For major European rivers, such as the Rhine, Elbe, 590 Danube, Spree and Weser, the simulated long-term average TOC and DOC concentrations are 591 overall close to the observations (Figs. 5, S9 and S10).
+But for the Rhone river in southern 592 France, the DOC concentrations have been systematically overestimated by more than 50% 593 (Figs. 5 and S10m).
+In addition, both simulated and observed TOC and DOC concentrations 594 595 show drastic temporal (both seasonal and interannual) variations (Figs 4, S9 and S10).
+Our model seems to have overestimated the temporal variation of TOC and especially DOC 596 597 concentrations (Figs. S9 and S10).
+Nonetheless, the simulated temporal variation of TOC and DOC discharge rates are overall comparable to the observation (Figs. S11 and S12), as our 598 599 model can well capture the magnitude and temporal variation of riverine water discharge rates.

-Figure 45 Comparison between the observed and simulated riverine TOC (a, POC+DOC) and DOC (b) concentrations.
+Figure 4 Comparison between the observed and simulated riverine TOC (a, POC+DOC) and DOC (b) concentrations.
 The dot and error bar denote the mean and standard deviation at each gauging site, respectively.
-Note that the mean and standard deviation of the simulated concentrations at each site are calculated based on the monthly average value, but the mean and standard deviation of the observed concentrations are based on instantaneous observation.
+Note that the mean and standard deviation of the simulated concentrations at each site are calculated based on the monthly average value, but the mean andstandard deviation of the observed concentrations are based on instantaneous observation.

-649 Figure 56 Comparison between the observed and simulated concentrations of total organic carbon (TOC, a) and dissolved organic carbon (DOC, b) in river flows-, as well as the discharge 650 rates of riverine TOC and DOC.
-The black and pink lines in each box denote the median and 651 mean value, respectively.
-Box boundaries show the 25th and 75th percentiles, whiskers denote the 652 10th and 90th percentiles, the dots below and above each box denote the 5th and 95th percentiles, 653 respectively.
-654
+Figure 5 Comparison between the observed and simulated concentrations of total organic carbon (TOC, a) and dissolved organic carbon (DOC, b) in river flows.
+The black and pink lines in each box denote the median and mean value, respectively.
+Box boundaries show the 25th and 75th percentiles, whiskers denote the 10th and 90th percentiles, the dots below and above each box denote the 5th and 95th percentiles, respectively.